hkglue/sas/intl.en-US/User Guide/Baseline check/Server baseline check.md

 3. Click **Create Policy** to create a scan policy and follow these configurations:

     1. Enter a policy name.
     2. Select the items to check related to compliance configurations, passwords, systems, accounts, and databases.
-For more information, see [Details of the instance baseline check](#section_e1p_s4k_zdb).
+For more information, see [Details of the server baseline check](#section_e1p_s4k_zdb).
-    3. Specify the checking cycle \(1, 3, 7, or 30 days\), and trigger time \(00:00-06:00, 06:00-12:00, 12:00-18:00, or 18:00-24:00\).
+    3. Specify the check cycle \(1, 3, 7, or 30 days\), and trigger time \(00:00-06:00, 06:00-12:00, 12:00-18:00, or 18:00-24:00\).
     4. Select the target assets.

         **Note:** By default, new instances are sent to **All Groups** \> **default**.
 To apply this policy to new instances, select **Default**.

     5. Click **OK**.
     The new policy takes effect immediately, and runs a scan according to the specified cycle and trigger time.
-You can also click **Check** on a target policy on the Servers tab page to run the scan immediately.
+You can also click **Check Now** on a target policy on the Servers tab page to run the scan immediately.

 4. Click **Settings** in the upper-right corner on the Baseline Check page.
-Then, in the dialog box that appears, select a target policy from the list under **Scan Policy**, and click **Modify** to edit this policy, or click **Delete** to delete this policy.
+Then, in the dialog box that appears, select a target policy from the list under **Scan Policy**, and click **Edit** to edit this policy, or click **Delete** to delete this policy.